PedroMarchese/discord-token-gen/README.md

 # Discord Token Generator
 Open source discord token generator.
 Has lots of bugs and is a WIP so feel free to help the development process.

+# Need To Implement
+proxies
+GUI

 ## Requirements
-Python 3.X and NodeJS 16.X or newer
+NodeJS 16.X or newer

 ## Installation
 There's a script inside package.json so you can just run or type the same commands inside it